The Gallows Pole (TV series)

-The Gallows Pole is an upcoming six-part television series made for the BBC by Element Pictures, Big Arty Productions, and A24.
+The Gallows Pole is a three-part television series made for the BBC by Element Pictures, Big Arty Productions, and A24.
 It is a Shane Meadows adaptation of the novel of the same name by Benjamin Myers.
+According to Meadows, the series is a prequel to Myers's novel.
+It premiered on 31 May 2023.

 Synopsis

-The series tells true story of the rise and fall of David Hartley and the Cragg Vale Coiners at the onset of the industrial revolution in 18th century Yorkshire.
+The series tells the fictionalised story of David Hartley and the Cragg Vale Coiners at the onset of the Industrial Revolution in 18th-century Yorkshire.
 Hartley (Socha) assembles a gang of weavers and land-workers to embark upon a revolutionary criminal enterprise that will capsize the economy and become the biggest fraud in British history.